Jushan-Randy-Chen/Jushan-Randy-Chen.github.io/index.md

 - **[Mar.
 2025]** Our paper "[Learning Closed-Loop Parametric Nash Equilibria of Multi-Agent Collaborative Field Coverage](https://arxiv.org/abs/2503.11829)" is now available in preprint on arxiv!
 - **[May.
 2024]** I finished my M.S. in aerospace engineering at UIUC.
 My thesis, titled "Improved pose estimation accuracy of monocular deep visual odometry against dynamic entities via adversarial training," is made publicly available!
 - **[Mar.
 2024]** I have become a US permanent resident and received my green card!
 I am actively looking for summer internships in aerospace & defense!
 - **[Jan.
-2023]** Our paper titled "Distributed Potential ILQR: Scalable Game-Theoretic Trajectory Planning for Multi-Agent Interactions" is accepted to IEEE International Conference on Robotics & Automation (ICRA 2023)!
+2023]** Our paper titled "[Distributed Potential ILQR: Scalable Game-Theoretic Trajectory Planning for Multi-Agent Interactions](https://ieeexplore.ieee.org/document/10161176)" is accepted to the IEEE International Conference on Robotics & Automation (ICRA 2023)!
 - **[May 2022]** I graduated with a B.S. in aerospace engineering (w/ honors) from UIUC!

 {% include_relative _includes/publications.md %}